 Canadian popular culture is sometimes derided as "inferior mimicry" and "derivative" of "pop culture" from south of the 49th parallel.
 Was (is ?) that the case ?
-Was Canadian popular culture a poor-quality imitation of American productions, or a crucial element of Canadian identity, worthy of both state-imposed "Canadian Content" regulations and financial support ?
-This course traces the 20th century evolution of "Canadian popular culture," offering glimpses into music, film and television, sport and more.
+We trace the evolution of "Canadian popular culture," offering glimpses into music, film and television, sport and more.
 What was enjoyed, why, and was it "Canadian ?"
-Scrutiny of our "voices, images, and more reveal histories too little known or appreciated, with both impressive originality and sycophantic imitation readily found.
+Scrutiny of "voices, images, and more reveal histories little appreciated, with both impressive originality and sycophantic imitation readily found.
 We will examine popular culture in various guises - from radio and television to film to music, sports and more.
-The character of that cultural product; the role of changing tastes and technologies; the influence of regulation versus free enterprise; national versus international perspectives; the changing character of the "mass" market will all come into play.
-Hopefully History 2124 will challenge preconceptions about Canadian popular culture in suggesting that "our" culture is more multifaceted than the caricatures provided by either nationalist "cheerleading" or dismissive rejection.
+The character of that cultural product; the role of changing tastes and technologies; the influence of regulation versus free enterprise; national versus international perspectives; and the changing "mass" market all come into play.
+History 2124 challenges notions about Canadian popular culture, suggesting that "our" culture is more multifaceted than the caricatures provided by either nationalist "cheerleading" or dismissive rejection.

-Course Learning Outcomes:
+Course Learning Outcomes :

-✓ identify key elements in the history of Canadian popular culture, including forces of continuity versus change; in doing so, better understanding some of forces shaping history overall

-- recognize both strengths and weaknesses in historical assessment and cultural views of history learning that "the" past reflects both conventional data and a lend of myth, imagination and more - show an ability to assess written historical work and cultural products and to evaluate the strengths and weaknesses of both conventional and cultural historical sources - ✓ summarize their ideas by synthesizing issues within reports, essays and examinations - ✓ develop verbal and presentation skills, including both presentation and reaction to in class materials - ✓ begin to recognize the relevance of "pop culture" in understanding Canada in its contemporary contexts; being Canadian is more than following other cultures, yet other cultures, notably American have a significant role in shaping "Canadian-ness"
+- T identify key elements in the history of Canadian popular culture, including forces of continuity versus change; in doing so, better understanding some of forces shaping history overall - T recognize both strengths and weaknesses in historical assessment and cultural views of history learning that "the" past reflects both conventional data and a lend of myth, imagination and more - T show an ability to assess written historical work and cultural products and to evaluate the strengths and weaknesses of both conventional and cultural historical sources - T summarize their ideas by synthesizing issues within reports, essays and examinations - T develop verbal and presentation skills, including both presentation and reaction to class materials - T begin to see the relevance of "pop culture" in understanding earlier and contemporary Canada